We're Now Online!

-Counseling Services is pleased to provide all current undergraduate, graduate, and post-bac students and members of the Bryn Mawr community with the following Spring 2020 *virtual* support groups and webinars.
-All groups/webinars are free of charge.
+Counseling Services is pleased to provide all current undergraduate, graduate, and post-bac students and members of the Bryn Mawr community with the following Spring 2021 *virtual* support groups and webinars.
+All groups/webinars are free of charge, and conducted through the confidential Zoom Healthcare platform.
+All groups are beginning the week of Feb.
+22 unless otherwise indicated.
 Have ideas or topic suggestions for a group/webinar?
 Want your student group/club to have an online support group session with our counselors?
 Contact firstname.lastname@example.org.

 Bryn Mawr College welcomes the full participation of all individuals in all aspects of campus life.
 Should you wish to request a disability-related accommodation for these events, please contact the event coordinator.
 Requests should be made as early as possible.

 2-3:30 p.m. on Fridays: Feb.
 12, 19, 26, and March 5 (RSVP by Thursday, Feb.
 11)

 The Returning Students Workshop Series is a four-week support program for undergraduate students returning to BMC from a leave of absence.
 The workshops are also open to undergraduate students who have taken a leave in past semesters.
 Students enrolled in the program will attend four weekly workshops facilitated by Aury Garcia, Associate Director of Counseling Services, and Tonja Nixon, Assistant Dean of the Undergraduate College.

 These confidential workshops will serve as a space for sharing, receiving support, and learning helpful strategies.
 Themes to be explored may include:

 - Range of feelings about coming back to campus

 - Internal and external pressure to succeed